 - I believe that the corporate media is complicit in number eleven.

 - My time is very valuable.
 I ask that you respect it by scheduling time with me, honoring your commitments and being timely.
+I will do the same with you.

 - Some labels that are most frequently used to describe my thoughts include Stoicism & Voluntaryism, though of course not everything that every Stoic or Voluntaryist believes exactly matches my thoughts.